debloper/piosk/README.md

 ***PiOSK Setup Video Walkthrough***

 > [!IMPORTANT]
-> As of version 1.x, PiOSK ***[assumes](#21-assumptions)*** a few things to keep itself lean and just focus on essentials.
+> As of version 3.x, PiOSK ***[assumes](#21-assumptions)*** a few things to keep itself lean and just focuses on the essentials.
 It may still work even if some of those assumptions aren't met; however, report/fixes for those edge cases are welcome and appreciated.

 ## 1.1 Preparation